faranth: PERQ 1

 view of disk logic boards

-The disk motor is top left, and the black plastic cover over the belt from the motor to the spindle can be seen in the middle of the image.
+The (mains powered) disk motor is top left, and the black plastic cover over the belt from the motor to the spindle can be seen in the middle of the image.
 The protective cover over the head motor is on the right.

 Caution!